-- © Gedling Borough Council - © Crown Copyright OS Licence No. LA100021246 - "Calverton's historic core is architecturally distinct from, and has been engulfed by, the substantial post-War development that houses the vast majority of residents to the north of Main Street and west of George's Lane.
+© Crown Copyright - OS Licence No. LA100021246

+16.5 The Appraisal defines the special interest of the Calverton Conservation Area as being: "Calverton's historic core is architecturally distinct from, and has been engulfed by, the substantial post-War development that houses the vast majority of residents to the north of Main Street and west of George's Lane.
 The key to Calverton's architectural and historic interest in this core lies with the original framework knitters' cottages (of which Calverton can justifiably claim to have more surviving examples than anywhere else in Nottinghamshire) and farm buildings, sitting along Main Street, the majority of which are of typical simple red brick and clay pantile construction.
 Many of the framework knitters' cottages still retain their original wide windows designed to allow maximum light into the buildings.
 Although most of the farmland immediately to the south of Main Street has now been developed, the village's rural past is nonetheless evident through the remaining small groupings of farm houses and farm workers cottages.
 These are often clustered around narrow historic trackways leading away from Main Street out of the village, and most front directly onto the street or are separated from it only by a narrow verge.
 A few examples of polite architecture exist within the Area, but these are in the minority.